santoseds/ShoppingCartCRUD/README.md

 go to http://localhost:3001/foods/

-In the React project directory, you can run: npm install In the React project directory, you can run: npm start
+In the React project directory, you can run: npm install and npm start

 # Getting Started with Create React App